 A single interview study is insufficient to validate a hypothesis.
 Rather than validating our findings through a larger scale survey, it seems more useful to attempt to provide part of the solution and validate the utility of that work.
 The majority of interviewees asked for guidelines (and ideally a software tool) to support their diagram creation process.
 This request, combined with themes uncovered by the interviews, led to the creation of an initial set of guidelines for authors of these diagrams.
 We are not intending to create the diagramming software to support this as part of this thesis.
-Instead we will focus on an initial set of guidelines and a framework for engaging with the community and refining them collaboratively and scientifically [7], which could result in a more formal, but evolving, diagrammatic language [3].
+Instead we will focus on an initial set of guidelines and a framework for engaging with the community and refining them collaboratively and scientifically [6], which could result in a more formal, but evolving, diagrammatic language [2].

-Other completed work includes quantitative corpus analysis of diagrams found in conference proceedings [8] and qualitative analysis using VisDNA [4].
-Theoretically, there is the open question of what makes a good systems diagram, and to this end we explored quantification of diagram "quality" [5].
+Other completed work includes quantitative corpus analysis of diagrams found in conference proceedings [7,8], qualitative analysis using VisDNA [3], and a synthesis reasoning about the manifest heterogeneity [9].
+Theoretically, there is the open question of what makes a good systems diagram, and to this end we explored quantification of diagram "quality" [4].